zoccorus/olddiamondyuan/README.md

-# olddiamondyuan2021
-this is diamond yuan outdated version
+this is diamond yuan umi pro outdated version

 3 folders are
 - diamondyuan.diamondyuan-vscode-snippets-0.0.13